Skip to content

 bash

-2. Inspect the scaffolded plugin
+2. Inspect the generated plugin

 python

-# src/hello_mint/plugin.py
+# src/mint_plugin_hello_mint/plugin.py

 class HelloMintPlugin(AnalysisPlugin):